Vote early or on election day

 Voting in Ann Arbor

-If you're voting in Ann Arbor, the easiest thing to do is to go to the Ann Arbor City Clerk's office, where you can register, request a ballot, fill it out, and submit it all at the same time.
+If you're voting in Ann Arbor, the easiest thing to do is to go to the Ann Arbor City Clerk's office—or one of their satellite offices at UMMA and the Dude—where you can register, request a ballot, fill it out, and submit it all at the same time.
 See election events listed above for information about Ann Arbor City Clerk satellite offices at UMMA and the Duderstadt Gallery.

 You can register to vote in Michigan up to and including election day in person at your local clerk's office with proof of residency.
 See election events listed above for registration deadlines.